Learning Neural Acoustic Fields

 A comparison of using shared and dual local geometric features indicates that despite having fewer learnable parameters, we achieve better performance by sharing the local geometric features.
 Examples of individual impulse responses generated by our model are shown in Figure~\ref{fig:impulse}.
-Figures~\ref{fig:main} shows the different scenes and the loudness change predicted by our NAFs.
-The size of a spatial acoustic field is important for real life applications.
-In Table~\ref{fig:storagetable} we show that on average our method uses a magnitude less space than the baseline methods.
-Our model is capable of predicting smoothly varying acoustic fields that are affected by the physical surroundings.

 \textbf{Generalization through Geometric Conditioning.} We next assess the impact of utilizing local geometric conditioning as a means to generalize to novel combinations of emitter-listener positions.
 On the "Large 1" room, in Figure~\ref{fig:ablation} we evaluate test set spectral error when NAF is trained with a limited percentage of the training data either with or without local geometric conditioning.
 We find that such geometric conditioning enables better test set reconstruction error, with the performance gap increasing with less data.